-The IMO will require that all fuels used in ships contain no more than 0.50 percent sulfur.
+The IMO required that all fuels used in ships contain no more than 0.50 percent sulfur.

 "Public health experts estimate that once the 2020 sulfur cap takes effect, cleaner marine fuels will reduce ship-related premature mortality and morbidity by 34 and 54%, respectively, representing a ~ 2.6% global reduction in particulate matter 2.5 /PM2.5 cardiovascular and lung cancer deaths and a ~3.6% global reduction in childhood asthma."

-Ballast Water and Steps Needed to Reduce Hazards Associated With It
+Ballast Water Needed to Reduce Hazards Associated With It

 What is Ballast Water?